I Fight Dragons: Kickstarter album and The Near Future (2013–2014)

-Patreon page, Canon Eyes and Side Quest: B-Sides And Rarities (2017–present)
+Patreon page, Canon Eyes and Side Quest: B-Sides And Rarities (2017–2022)

 On August 7, 2017, the band launched their Patreon page that would be used for raising funds for new albums, which they called Album Adventures.
 This also saw the return of band member Bill Prokopow.
 Digital copies of the finished album, titled Canon Eyes, were sent to all Patreons who contributed $15 or more on August 5, 2019.
 On September 16, 2019, the band released the first single from the album, titled "Punch Drunk Destiny".
-The album was released to the public on December 9, 2019 followed by a sold-out album release show at Chicago's Lincoln Hall.
+The album was released to the public on December 9, 2019, followed by a sold-out album release show at Chicago's Lincoln Hall.

 On October 6, 2020, the band started raising funds for Album Adventure 2.
 As part of this Patreon campaign the band will release previously unreleased tracks exclusively for Patrons.
-On July 12th, the band announced via Twitter that an album titled Side Quest: B-Sides And Rarities will release on December 8, 2021.
+On July 12, the band announced via Twitter that an album titled Side Quest: B-Sides And Rarities will release on December 8, 2021.

+Hiatus (2023–present)

+On October 9, 2023, the band announced that they would go on hiatus after one last show on December 30, 2023 in Chicago, citing the decision to go on hiatus as "the right one for the band members for now."